General No Pity: Rebel commander

-At some point before or during 2020, he became the leader of the Bambalang Marine Forces and adopted his nom du guerre.
+At some point before or during 2020, he became the leader of the Bambalang Marine Forces and adopted his nom de guerre.
 Researcher Joseph Nkwain categorized his pseudonym as typical for the Ambazonian rebel commanders, as it was useful in evoking respect and fear.
 The Bambalang Marine Forces originated and initially mainly operated in Ngo-Ketunjia.
 General No Pity gained prominence as one of the Ambazonian military leaders who are most "wanted" by the Cameroonian security forces, as his militia quickly became rather successful as well as increasingly brutal.
 Under his command, the Bambalang Marines burnt down the residence of the prefect of Balikumbat and beheaded several Cameroonian soldiers.
 In March 2020, it was falsely reported that General No Pity had been killed in combat near Bamali.

 In 2021, General No Pity expanded his reach and increased his attacks, with his troops operating in Bambalang, Bui, Boyo, and Mezam.
 Under his leadership, the militia carried out two successful raids into West Region throughout 2021.
 He also became part of the Ambazonia Restoration Forces (formerly the Ambazonia Self-Defence Council) which are loyal to the Interim Government of Ambazonia, one of the factions involved in the Ambazonian leadership crisis.
+Around mid-2021, his forces fought against Operation Bui Clean; this government offensive resulted in the demise of several separatist commanders.
+General No Pity was wounded, but survived the operation.

 In September of that year, General No Pity and the Bambalang Marine Forces cooperated with the Jaguars of Bamessing to ambush a military convoy.
 The operation resulted in the death of 15 Cameroonian soldiers, the destruction of two armoured vehicles, and the capture of several guns by the rebels.
 General No Pity celebrated the success by filming himself and his fighters next to the burning vehicles.
 This ambush received national attention in Cameroon, and led to the government intensifying their manhunt for him.
 In the month following the Bamessing attack, he called on the United Nations to take notice of the Anglophone Crisis in an audio message.
 At the time, he was described as leader of the "Ambazonia Revolutionary Guards" as well as chief commander of the Ambazonia Restoration Forces by the Cameroon Intelligence Report.

 Meanwhile, the Cameroonian military launched operations to hunt him down, resulting clashes which left several Bambalang Marine Forces members dead.
 Security forces once again claimed to have killed General No Pity, only for him to resurface in Manyu.
 Eventually, Cameroonian security forces arrested Antoinette Kongnso, believed to be the pregnant girlfriend or ex-girlfriend of General No Pity.
 The separatist militant reportedly responded by kidnapping Fon Yekum Kelvin of Bambalang, and demanding that Kongnso and several of his imprisoned followers be freed in exchange for Kelvin.
 Kongnso was released on bail in December 2021.